mzelinka/assessed-cloud-fbks/README.md

 # assessed-cloud-fbks

-Code to compare GCM and expert-assessed cloud feedback components
+This code compares GCM cloud feedback components to expert-assessed feedbacks assessed by Sherwood et al (2020).
+To use, follow these steps:

-Step 1: Install CDAT via conda following [these instructions](https://github.com/CDAT/cdat/wiki/install#installing-latest-cdat---821)
+1. Install CDAT via conda following [these instructions](https://github.com/CDAT/cdat/wiki/install#installing-latest-cdat---821)

-Step 2: Activate this environment:
+2. Activate this environment:
 ```
 conda activate cdat
 ```

-Step 3: In main.py, update the dictionary so it points to your model's amip and amip-p4K files.
+3. In main.py, update the dictionary so it points to your model's amip and amip-p4K files.

-Step 4: Run the code:
+4. Run the code:
 ```
 python main.py
 ```

-Step 5: Inspect the generated figures and tables in the /figures/ directory.
+5. Inspect the generated figures and tables in the /figures/ directory.